Azidemasked Fluorescents

 What would be most useful for you?

 I'd be happy to help you write an article!
-That said, I need a bit more information about the topic you'd like me to cover.
+Still, I need a bit more information about the topic you'd like me to cover.

 Could you clarify what you're looking for?
 For example: